stefan-jeitler/change-blog/ReadMe.md

 This works the other way around as well.
 You can have a support role on account level and a developer role for specific products.
-So the user has more permission for the specific products.
+So the user has more permissions for the specific products.

 However, there is not yet a user interface to do this. (future extension)